Techtonica/curriculum/projects/portfolio/portfolio-webpage-1.md

 To demonstrate understanding of the foundational topics covered in the first two weeks of Techtonica before diving further into the PERN stack.

+1. Create a mew HTML/CSS webpage
+2. Modify the contents of your page using DOM methods
+3. Use common CSS rules to align content (left, right, center), modify colors, sizes of containers and text, etc.
+4. Get comfortable using CSS media queries

 ### Overview

 In this project, you will build a simple portfolio page to practice what you've learned about VSCode, HTML, CSS, Git, and GitHub.
 In the future, a great portfolio page will be valuable way to showcase your skills as you look for engineering work.